 - Wait while the lender reviews your application.
 The lender may reach out to confirm your information.

 - Receive your pre-approval decision.
 Pre-approval is usually quick, sometimes within minutes of submitting your application.

-- Proceed with the loan and provide more information if required.
+- Proceed with the pre-approved loan and provide more information if required.
 The lender may take a day or two to fully evaluate your application.